Safeguarding and Prevent Policy

 Female Genital Mutilation (FGM): professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.

-There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk but if there are two or more indicators present this could signal a risk to the child or young person.
+There is a range of potential indicators that a child or young person may be at risk of FGM, which individually may not indicate risk, but if there are two or more indicators present, this could signal a risk to the child or young person.

 Victims of FGM are likely to come from a community that is known to practice FGM.
 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.

-Employees have a responsibility to activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children’s social care.
-Care and sensitivity should be shown to adults at risk who have been subject to FGM and further support should be sought where required.
-As this differs from region to region if in doubt you should contact Head of Safeguarding Hayley Morran at Fit Training or Robert Reveley DSO.
+Care and sensitivity should be shown to adults at risk who have been subject to FGM, and further support should be sought where required.
+As this differs from region to region, if in doubt, you should contact the Head of Safeguarding at Fit Training or Robert Reveley DSO.

 4. Forced Marriage